 Let me tell you about a recent morning working in my outpatient rheumatology clinic.
 I’ll tell you less about the medicine, but more about my process of practicing medicine.
 I hope to shed light on what it’s like to be a physician, behind-the-scenes.
 As you’ll see, practicing medicine is time-consuming; it takes much more than the time spent with the patient in the clinic or at the bedside.
 Or at least it does if you really want to take care of your patient.

+To obtain detailed information about my day, I used an app called RescueTime, which tracks my time spent on various applications.
 I’m documenting this process as a way to reflect on my habits and improve the way I work.
 I hope that this post also stimulates discussions about habits, hacks, or tools you’ve found that help you get your work done so that we can learn from each other.

 My clinic day actually started the night before, when I reviewed the schedule of patients and read the prior medical records for the new patients.
 For returning patients, I created drafts of my clinic notes (5 minutes each) which included the recommendations I had made during their previous visit, important events from intervening visits with other healthcare providers (emergency department, primary care, other specialists), and new items to address during the visit on the following day (this all took 43 minutes).